ginopalazzo/ginopalazzo.github.io/_posts/2018-02-10-dedomeno-spanish-real-estate-python-scraper.markdown

 As I mentioned before in the [rental room prices in Spanish municipalities]({{ site.baseurl }}{% post_url 2018-02-12-spanish-median-rental-room-prices %}) post, the Spanish real estate market can be intense.

 For citizens:
-Hard to make informed decisions when house buying, real estate investment or even house rental.
+Is hard to make informed decisions when house buying, real estate investment or even house rental.

 For big companies:
 Trust funds, real estate companies, banks... it is so easy.
 They have or could buy the data and insights to make the right investment decision.

-It not a fair competition.
+It is not a fair competition.

 ## Overview
 [Idealista.com](https://www.idealista.com/) is the de facto standard for searching for a house or other real estate product.
-Is is the biggest on-line house marketplace in Spain, even the real estate agencies advertise their products on this web-page.
+It is the biggest on-line house marketplace in Spain, even the real estate agencies advertise their products on this web-page.

 They have plenty of data which of course, they don't share for free.
 They only have a few and [not very detailed reports](https://www.idealista.com/informes-precio-vivienda).
 And a very limited [API](http://developers.idealista.com/access-request) that you first have to request for access, and don't always get a response.